viieiiragui/StockFlow_API/README.md

-# 📦 Blockchain Yuka - Inventory & Transaction API
+# 📦 StockFlow - Inventory & Transaction API

 RESTful API for product and transaction management with JWT authentication, user permissions, and blockchain (hash) logging.